nismod/open-gira/config/README.md

 # Configuration

 The pipeline is configured from `config/config.yaml` file.
-If you cloned the GitHub repository, this file does not exist yet and you will have to create it.
-We provide a template config file `config/config_template.yml` that you can modify to this purpose.
+We provide a basic config file `config/config.yml` with explanatory comments that you can modify.

 The configuration file is meant to specify the location of input data and outputs, as well as initial OSM dataset and its slicing.

 - `data_dir`: Relative or absolute path to directory containing initial OSM dataset.
 - `hazard_data_dir`: Relative or absolute path to directory containing aqueduct data files.
+- `output_dir`: Relative or absolute path where the output should be placed.
+Will be created if it does not exist.

 - `hazard_csv`: Name of CSV file describing aqueduct dataset.
 Example:

   |key|climate\_scenario|model|year|return\_period|filename|